NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ##### `dontStripHost` {#var-stdenv-dontStripHost}

-Like `dontStrip`, but only affects the `strip` command targetting the package’s host platform.
+Like `dontStrip`, but only affects the `strip` command targeting the package’s host platform.
 Useful when supporting cross compilation, but otherwise feel free to ignore.

 ##### `dontStripTarget` {#var-stdenv-dontStripTarget}

-Like `dontStrip`, but only affects the `strip` command targetting the packages’ target platform.
+Like `dontStrip`, but only affects the `strip` command targeting the packages’ target platform.
 Useful when supporting cross compilation, but otherwise feel free to ignore.

 ##### `dontMoveSbin` {#var-stdenv-dontMoveSbin}